-These policies will include individual schools and colleges having:
+These policies include the school having:

-- an effective Safeguarding (child protection) policy which: - -reflects the whole school/college approach to child-on-child abuse (see paragraph 156 and Part five) - -reflects reporting systems as set out at paragraph 97 - -describes procedures which are in accordance with government guidance - -refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners (see paragraphs 107-114) - -includes policies as reflected elsewhere in Part two of this guidance, such as online safety (see paragraph 138), and special educational needs and disabilities (SEND) (see paragraphs 199-202) - -is reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt; and is available publicly either via the school or college website or by other means. - a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying). - a staff behaviour policy (sometimes called the code of conduct) which will, amongst other things, include low-level concerns, allegations against staff and whistleblowing, plus acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions (more information at paragraph 175). - Where the school site is hired or rented out (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe.
+- an effective Safeguarding (child protection) policy which: - -reflects the whole school/college approach to child-on-child abuse (see paragraph 156 and Part five) - -reflects reporting systems as set out at paragraph 97 - -describes procedures which are in accordance with government guidance - -refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners (see paragraphs 107-114) - -includes policies as reflected elsewhere in Part two of this guidance, such as online safety (see paragraph 138), and special educational needs and disabilities (SEND) (see paragraphs 199-202) - -is reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt; and is available publicly either via the school or college website or by other means. - a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying). - a staff behaviour code of conduct which will, amongst other things, include low-level concerns, allegations against staff and whistleblowing, plus acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions (more information at paragraph 175). - Where the school site is hired or rented out (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe, in accordance with the DfE guidance for Keeping Child Safe in Out of School Settings.